samhitasari05/NLP_With_DL_DeepDive/ner_rnn_conll2003_pytorch/Readme.md

 What if your model could **read like a human** — picking out names, places, and organizations from a messy blob of text?
 That’s the goal of **Named Entity Recognition (NER)**, and this project is all about training different types of RNNs to master it.

-This journey was part of AIT 726 (NLP with Deep Learning) at George Mason University, where we built, compared, and analyzed **seven different neural architectures** — each with their own quirks, wins, and lessons.
+This project explores and compares seven different neural architectures for Named Entity Recognition — each with its own quirks, strengths, and insights.
+From simple RNNs to advanced BiGRUs with trainable embeddings, the goal was to uncover what really works in sequence labeling.

 ---